enemonsieur/offis_repo/PROJECTS/Writing Copies.md

 1. write 6 to 8 headlines
  Nothing good?
 2 .
 Create a list of words related to the product.
 Mix and match'em

+## More tips
+1. Use you always.
+Exemple To cancel an order, return the merchandise to us in its
+original container.
+When we have received the book in salable condition, we will inform our Accounting Department that the invoice is canceled.
+2.